adithyansk-2002/AWS-Ansible-Automation/README.md

 ## Infrastructure Recreation Using Git

-we now recreate the infrastructure in a **new AWS Hyderabad region** environment:
+We now recreate the infrastructure in a **new AWS Hyderabad region** environment:

 | Instance | Name |
 |----------|------|